 I’ve mentioned that frustration can trigger anger, so let’s take a deeper dive into that.

 Frustration is the emotional response to having to deal with conditions that are outside of an individual’s realm of control.
-Being blocked from a desired outcome, or being challenged by a difficult task, are examples of events that can cause frustration.
+Being blocked from the desired outcome, or being challenged by a difficult task, are examples of events that can cause frustration.
 When someone feels frustrated, and it’s combined with fear, they may become aggressive.
 Often, when we feel frustrated, there is also a sense of powerlessness.
 That’s because you’re in a situation where you want to do something and you can’t.
 You feel like you have no available choices, or you don’t know what those choices are.

-Focusing on a solution, rather than on the problem, is a helpful thing to do.
-If you’re feeling frustrated about something, here are some questions to ask yourself that could change your perspective, and uncover a solution-
+Focusing on a solution rather than on the problem is a helpful thing to do.
+If you’re feeling frustrated about something, here are some questions to ask yourself that could change your perspective and uncover a solution-

 - What is it that I’m trying to achieve?

 - Am I feeling blocked in the way I’m going about getting it?